Codingsimon/Codingsimon/README.md

 ### Hi 👋 I am Simon

-I am a Data Analyst with a Business Informatics background.
+I am a Junior Researcher with a Business Informatics background.
-Also doing software engineering with Java, Python and Flask.
+I work in Data Science and do time series analysis for predictive maintainance.

-📚 Currently getting into Machine Learning
+The programming languages I use are Python, R and Java

-💻 Working on a Flask website.
+📚 Currently learning about the implementation of Machine Learning algorithms
-🔬 Interested in Python, Linux, Kubernetes and Webdevelopment.
+🔬 I am also interested in Linux, Docker and Statistics.

 📫 How to reach me: https://www.linkedin.com/mwlite/in/simon-wimmer-96032816b